 Finally, strong support for the view that local government can be a place where national issues are debated locally (83 percent) and emerging majority support for an increased role of political parties in local government (69 percent) dispel the two other entrenched local government ideologies: localism and political neutrality.
-These findings highlight that a majority of Australians would now back the moves made by more and more local councils to tackle nationally significant matters like Australia Day, climate change, and most recently the Indigenous voice to parliament, sometimes in quite political and politicised ways (Dexter and Massola, 2022; https://greens.org.au/vic/councilachievements).
+These findings highlight that a majority of Australians would now back the moves made by more and more local councils to tackle nationally significant matters like Australia Day, climate change, and more recently the Indigenous Voice to Parliament, sometimes in quite political and politicised ways (Dexter and Massola, 2022; https://greens.org.au/vic/councilachievements).
+One interesting caveat to round out this discussion, though, is that despite more Australians expecting a more diverse set of services from local councils, relatively few (66 percent) believed they should be given more powers to carry out these roles.
+The tension here speaks to a range of persistent challenges that Australian local councils face, from fiscal sustainability, rates and rate capping, to cost-shifting.
+These are challenges that more state governments, and even the federal government, will need to address in future should public demand for local council services continue to increase.
+Failure to do so may result in increased community dissatisfaction and distrust in local government.

 This, then, leads to the second key observation: Australians increasingly have an appetite for local government to address contentious cultural and political issues.
-Although our survey revealed that Australians rated the provision of supervised injecting rooms, LGBTQIA+ support and advocacy, refugee support, and reconciliation and Indigenous issues as the least important services and activities for local government to engage in, clear majorities answered positively when asked to what extent should local government be engaging in contentious issues to do with climate change, Australia Day, and LGBTQIA+ support and advocacy.
-The only exception was on the specific question of local government changing the date of Australia Day, which was evenly split.
-This demonstrates a growing acceptance among Australians that even contentious actions such as climate emergency declarations and flying the rainbow flag should be within local government’s remit.
+Although our survey revealed that Australians rated the provision of supervised injecting rooms, LGBTQIA+ support and advocacy, refugee support, and reconciliation and Indigenous issues as the least important services and activities for local government to engage in, clear majorities answered positively when asked to what extent local government should be engaging in contentious issues to do with climate change, Australia Day, and LGBTQIA+ support and advocacy.
+The only exception was on the specific question of local government changing the date of Australia Day, which was evenly split – perhaps a prelude to the unsuccessful 2023 Voice referendum.
+Despite this, the take away here is that a growing number of Australians accept that even contentious actions, such as climate emergency declarations and flying the rainbow flag, should be within local government’s remit.

-At the broadest level, these findings only confirm local government’s growing mandate to be ‘place-shapers’ responsible for building local identity, maintaining community cohesion and representation, and growing the local economy (Grant and Dollery, 2011; Dollery et al., 2008; Lyons, 2007).
+At the broadest level, then, these findings only confirm local government’s growing mandate to be ‘place-shapers’ responsible for building local identity, maintaining community cohesion and representation, and growing the local economy (Grant and Dollery, 2011; Dollery et al., 2008; Lyons, 2007).
 But even more than that, it shows that there is now a clearer role for local government to govern ideologically contentious – or culture wars – issues.
 The growing chorus of local councils that have been jumping headfirst into national controversy by tackling issues like same-sex marriage (Greenwich and Robinson, 2018), Australia Day (Busbridge and Chou, 2022), the climate emergency (Greenfield et al., 2022), whether to fly the Australian flag on council buildings (McGregor, 2022), and pill testing (Topsfield, 2019) stand as the most polarising examples of local government initiatives in this realm.
 This is a matter that Australian urban politics scholarship has only just begun to reckon with (Busbridge and Chou, 2022; Chou and Busbridge, 2020; Chou and Busbridge, 2019).
 More systematic interdisciplinary research in urban studies, political science, and public administration is needed to fully comprehend how local councils should do this and what this might mean for intergovernmental relations within our federal hierarchy.